-Scott County was founded on February 1, 1820 from Clark County, Jackson County, Jefferson County, Jennings County and Washington County.
+Scott County was established on February 1, 1820 from Clark County, Jackson County, Jefferson County, Jennings County and Washington County.
 This county was named for Charles Scott, Governor of Kentucky.

-The Scott County Seat is located in Scottsburg also, the county government website is scottcountyin.com .
+The County Seat is located in Scottsburg also, the county government website is scottcountyin.com .

-Cities, Towns & Communities located in Scott County include Austin, Scottsburg, Lexington.
+Cities and towns located in the County include Austin, Scottsburg, Lexington.

-Townships located in Scott County include Finley, Jennings, Johnson, Lexington, Vienna.
+Townships located in the County include Finley, Jennings, Johnson, Lexington, Vienna.